MohammadShakiba/test_elpa/README.md

 In this repository, I want to test ELPA to diagonalize a large matrix.
-This code reads a numpy array, using (`cnpy` library)[https://github.com/rogersce/cnpy].
+This code reads a numpy array, using [`cnpy` library](https://github.com/rogersce/cnpy).
 Then diagonalizes it using ELPA and saves the eigenvalues and eigenvectors in `.npy` format.
 The comparison of the `numpy` diagonalized array and ELPA diagonalized array.

 The name of the file is `src/read_numpy.cpp` (the naming should have been better but anyways :)).
 It was just for me to get familiarized with MPI programming, BLACS, and ELPA which is similar to ScaLAPACK.